Form and Light in Perfect Balance

 Plot size: 2,000 m²

-Construction time: 20 months
+Construction period: 20 months

 Construction method: Solid construction

-Energy concept: Air-heat pump with photovoltaics
+Energy concept: Air heat pump with photovoltaics

 Axel Nieberg